GST/HST Credit Canada 2026: Payment Dates, Amounts & Eligibility

 2026 GST/HST Credit Payment Dates

 The GST/HST credit is paid quarterly.
-The CRA targets the 5th of January, April, July, and October, adjusted to the nearest business day when the 5th falls on a weekend or holiday.
+The CRA targets the 5th of January, April, July, and October, moved to the preceding business day when the 5th falls on a weekend or holiday.
+In 2026 there is also a one-time top-up worth 50% of your annual credit, issued starting June 5 to everyone entitled to the January 2026 payment.

 2026 Payment Schedule:

-The July 2026 payment is recalculated based on your 2025 tax return.
-If your income changed significantly between 2024 and 2025, your July payment will be different from your January and April payments.
-A raise could reduce your credit; a job loss could increase it.
+The July 3, 2026 payment is the first under the renamed CGEB and is recalculated on your 2025 tax return, with the 25% increase applied.
+If your income changed significantly between 2024 and 2025, your July payment will also differ from your January and April payments — a raise could reduce your credit; a job loss could increase it.
 File your 2025 return early to avoid processing delays that could hold up your July payment.

 2026 GST/HST Credit Amounts

-The GST/HST credit amounts are indexed to inflation each year.
-For the July 2026 to June 2027 benefit period, the maximum annual amounts are:
+The credit is indexed to inflation each July.
+For the July 2025 to June 2026 benefit year (your January and April 2026 payments), the maximum annual amounts are:

 Income Thresholds and Phase-Out